sayareja/TMT/README.md

 ## Pricing

-This tool is available at a competitive rate of **$75 per month**, offering reliable automation and support for high-volume Telegram account creation needs.
+This tool is available at a competitive rate of **$75/month**, offering reliable automation and support for high-volume Telegram account creation needs.

 ## Getting Started